Allvaa/discord-reactionrole/README.md

 # discord-reactionrole
-Just a Reaction Role bot in Discord
+Just a simple Reaction Role bot for your Discord server